klidi/leaseweb-lucid/readme.md

 ## Testing

 Testing follows the same structure as the app, I have added some unit tests for various jobs , but no feature tests.
 In total there is like 45 tests.
-It takes an awful amount of time to add tests coverage to 100% and it did not make sense to me to keep doing that.
+It takes an awful amount of time to add tests coverage to 100% and it did not make sense to me to keep doing that due to not having a a lot of free time lately.

 ## How to run